akerolabs/build/README.md

 # Action

-This action will handle a merge.
-If you want to merge branchA into branchB using a merge strategy of 'theirs', then you can do it!
+This action will handle an npm install, npm run build and push the branch with the built files

 ## Inputs